Christophe Plassard: Member of the National Assembly, 2022–present

 Designated by Horizons as part of the Ensemble coalition in the fifth constituency of Charente-Maritime for the 2022 legislative elections, with Vanessa Parent, councillor for Oléron, as deputy.
 He came second in the first round, with 23.83%, behind candidate Séverine Werbrouck of the Rassemblement National. Édouard Philippe supported him between the two rounds.
-Plassard won the second round with 51.74% of the votes cast against the Rassemblement National candidate.
-In this traditional right-wing bastion, he succeeds Didier Quentin (LR), who was eliminated in the first round.
+Plassard won the second round with 51.74% of the votes cast against the Rassemblement National candidate; in this traditional right-wing bastion, he succeeded Didier Quentin (LR), who was eliminated in the first round.

 In parliament, Plassard has since been serving on the Finance Committee and the Committee on European Affairs.
+In 2026, Prime Minister Sébastien Lecornu asked him and two other parliamentarians from his center-right coalition – Charles Rodwell and Jean-Louis Thiériot – to report on France’s economic-security policies and those of its European partners, with particular attention to foreign investment screening.

 In addition to his committee assignments, Plassard has been a member of the French Parliamentary Friendship Groups with the United Kingdom, the United Arab Emirates and Greece.
 He has also been part of the French delegation to the NATO Parliamentary Assembly.